manferlo81/map-number/README.md

 ### floor

-*maps a number in a range to a different range, returning a number truncated to the inmediate previous integer number, including number outside the given output range.*
+*maps a number in a range to a different range, returning a number truncated to the inmediate previous integer number, it may include number outside the given output range.*

 ###### syntax